gm3dmo/the-power/docs/known-issues.md

 #### Chrome storage for smee urls
 If you use smee.io very often then Chrome can end up filling up it's storage for smee.io and you must clean clean it down: More toools, Developer tools, Storage.
 Remove the smee entries.

+#### Homebrew base64 causes create-commit-commands to fail

+See #70 where the Homebrew base64 command on mac can break things.